-Engaged Outreach Services: KidSafe provides safe daily transportation to and from our programs for children who would otherwise be unable to attend.
+Engaged Outreach Services: KidSafe provides safe daily transportation to and from our break programs for children who would otherwise be unable to attend.

 Young Leaders program: KidSafe’s Young Leaders program is a free summer leadership program that serves the 50 youth ages 12-13 that attend KidSafe’s Summer Break Program.